-Just as law firms have specializations, private investigators do as well.
+Just as law firms have legal service specializations, investigations do as well.
 The primary difference is that some focus more on the research and digital side of the house, whereas others specialize in tracking and surveillance.
-For each type of lawyer, there is a comparable private investigator who can support their work. — from finding someone who is dodging papers being served, to catching a cheating spouse in the act, to confirming if an insurance claim is truly valid.
+For each type of lawyer, there is a comparable private investigator who can support their work criminal defense . — from finding someone who is dodging papers being served, to catching a cheating spouse in the act, to confirming if an insurance claim is truly valid.

 A professional private investigator understands the nuances involved with taking professional crime scene photos that will accurately depict the sequence of events so that the jury can explicitly understand exactly what happened.
 Crime scene photos must document and detail location, time, date, lighting, surroundings and many more details to address the who, what, where, when and why of the case.

 Obtaining and preserving evidence is essential to any criminal defense investigations case.
 The investigator must understand related laws, the proper way to gather evidence and maintain the chain of custody for possible court proceeding.
 Many good criminal cases have been lost because of tainted evidence.

 Private investigators are full trained to take the time to understand the charges and laws associated with a specific crime when an attorney uses a private investigator in a criminal defense investigation.
 Once the private investigator develops a concrete understanding of the case in question, he or she will go over all of the materials that the defense team has received from the prosecutor.

 Throughout the criminal defense investigation, the private investigator will scour routine police reports, copies of evidence, photographs, phone messages and witness statements related to the case, with the ultimate goal being to determine whether or not there are any inconsistencies from one witness to the next.